jeannecvl/QM2-Group-Project-2023/README.md

 ## qm2_group_11_2023
 ## Content of this repository

-### datasets
-All the informations on how to find our either a link to our datasets, or the dataset itself.

 ### data_preprocessing
 * Notebook on how we prepared the tweet before hydration: tweets_preparation.ipynb
 * Notebook on how we removed the hydrated the unnecessary information from the hydrated tweets and added back the BERT label: reducing_tweets.ipynb